Minecraft, the most sold video game in the history of video games.

 Basically, if you can show that you have an impressive portfolio of high quality content that you’ve shared to Minecraft before, you can apply for this partnership!

-To apply, head over to Minecraft Partner Program website and click apply now.
+To apply, head over to the Minecraft Partner Program website and click apply now.
 You’ll need to enter some basic information such as your name, email, and address.

 The application will ask you the following questions: